 I was browsing through Amazon Prime’s movie list and came across Pioneer Quest.
 It’s an old documentary/reality show shot in Canada in 2000.
 The producers screened thousands of people who applied to live one year in the Canadian ‘wilderness’ as people would’ve lived in the 1870s.
 Two couples were chosen.
 If they could make it a year, each couple would receive $100,000 Can.

-Pros and cons: They got off to a rocky start when one of the first couples chosen ended up being charged with sexual assault the day before they started shooting.
+Pros and cons: Things got off to a rocky start when one of the first couples chosen ended up being charged with sexual assault the day before they started shooting.
 I felt they did that couple a disservice by putting that information on national television.
 They should’ve just excused them and moved on to another couple.
 The charge had nothing to do with what they were trying to accomplish.

 They eventually got another couple, the Treadways, but right from the start the new couple didn’t get along with the existing (younger) couple, the Logies.
 The younger couple wanted to stay true to the mission of living in the 1870s.
 The Treadways were a little more willing to bend the rules and accept help from outsiders.